Can business websites be fun?

 We all love a good story, especially a funny one, and your business likely has one of its own to tell.
 Incorporate storytelling into your company’s website by sharing your company’s tale in a personal, funny, and engaging way on your About Us page.
 Travel blogger and Jimdo user Just One Way Ticket uses creative storytelling in a fun and light way to add personality to a page where people aren’t accustomed to seeing it.

 Storytelling works for more than your company bio, too.
 Half the fun of buying products from J. Crew is reading the story of how and where their products were made, and the history of different patterns and fabrics.
 Reading their stories makes you feel like you’re buying more than a pair of sunglasses or a shirt—you’re buying into an iconic fashion heritage.
 You’re stepping off the page and into the story.

 If you haven’t written a story since English 101, here are a few tips to keep in mind:

-Keep it conversational.
+- Keep it conversational.
 Unless you’re William Faulkner, you don’t tell stories with complex sentences and esoteric vocabulary.
-Try reading your story aloud to make sure it
+Try reading your story aloud to make sure it sounds natural.

 2. Play with words